 The review cites the anti-inflammatory properties of zeaxanthin as a possible cause of this protective mechanism.

-Also, the Skin Cancer Foundation suggest that a diet high in beta-carotene content can help protect against skin cancer.
-Orange fruits and vegetables, such as mangoes, contain beta-carotene.
-They also suggest that it can boost the action of the immune system against disease.
+Additionally, the Skin Cancer Foundation suggests that a diet rich in beta carotene content can help protect against skin cancer.
+Orange fruits and vegetables, such as mangoes, contain beta carotene, which converts to vitamin A in the body.

 Skin and hair

 Mangoes are a good source of vitamins and minerals.
-They can contribute heavily to the daily requirement for several nutrients, including:
+They can contribute to the daily requirement for several nutrients.

-It is best not to judge the ripeness of a mango by its color.
-People should look for fresh mangoes that yield slightly to the touch when they are ripe.
+It is best not to judge the ripeness of a mango solely by its color.
+While one should expect a slight color change during the ripening process, they should also look for fresh mangoes that yield slightly to the touch when they are ripe.

 Mangoes should not have black freckles on the skin.
 They will continue to ripen at room temperature.
 When they reach the ideal ripeness, it is best to store them in a plastic bag in the refrigerator for no longer than 2–3 days.